hnla/style-modules/README.md

 Formatting guidelines:  [WP Coding Standards - JS] (https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/)

 ## Module Installation Instructions: ##
 In your readme.txt file please include details on how to enqueue your files.
-Provide a copy and paste example for your particular module enqueued in the manner WP reccommends.
+Provide a copy and paste example for your particular module enqueued in the manner WP recommends.
 The example below will handle finding the BP dir name used  and build the paths, you would simply need to add the style modules name. e.g:

 		-------------------------------------------------------------------------------